polterguy/polterguy.github.io/dashboard/log/index.md

   image: /assets/images/hero/log.png
   og_image: /assets/images/hero/log-og.png
   image_description: The Log component
+faq:
+  - q: "What is the Log component?"
+    a: "It lets you browse your server's log, giving you control over events that might have consequences for your system - errors, security events, task executions, and anything your own code logs."
+  - q: "Can my own code create log entries?"
+    a: "Yes.
+Your Hyperlambda code can create log entries as you see fit, to record important events such as deleting records, executing tasks, or registering users."
 ---

 The log component allows you to browse your server's log.
 When an important event occurs in Magic, a log entry will typically be created describing the event.
 Examples of such events are when users are logging in, or errors are occurring in the system for some reason.